lambdamechanic/pctx/docs/CLI.md

 * `init` — Initialize pctx.json configuration file
 * `list` — List MCP servers and test connections
 * `add` — Add an MCP server to configuration
+* `add-stdio` — Add a stdio MCP server to configuration
 * `remove` — Remove an MCP server from configuration
 * `start` — Start the PCTX MCP server
 * `dev` — Start the PCTX MCP server with terminal UI